SIBIRAJIM/Module-2/2A ITERATIVE STATEMENTS- PRINTING N NATURAL NUMBERS.md

 ###  Algorithm

 1. Start.
-2.Input a number N from the user.
+2. Input a number N from the user.
-3.Initialize sum = 0.
+3. Initialize sum = 0.
-4.Loop from i = 1 to N:
+4. Loop from i = 1 to N:
-5.Compute the i-th even number as even = 2 * i
+5. Compute the i-th even number as even = 2 * i
-6.Add even to sum
+6. Add even to sum
-7.After the loop, print the value of sum.
+7. After the loop, print the value of sum.
-8.End.
+8. End.

 ### 🧾 Program